 The Vizio M-Series MQ6 is a budget-friendly 4K smart TV that drives home how much value you can get for your money when you aren't paying for some of the premium features that are so prominent in the best TVs we review.
 By embracing technologies like QLED and voice control, the M-Series delivers decent performance for the whole family to enjoy, but skips out on the giant app selections and more technical smart features that pricier competitors might offer.

 But the M-Series also demonstrates some of the limitations that come with a low price, missing things like local dimming and extra ports that are easily found on TVs that don't cost a lot more.
-Our Vizio M-Series M55Q6-J01 review makes it clear that the MQ6 is a good TV at a decent price, but shows how budget shoppers often need to be ready to make some trade offs in the name of price.
+Our Vizio M-Series M55Q6-J01 review makes it clear that the MQ6 is a good TV at a decent price — it's on our list of the best Vizio TVs — but shows how budget shoppers often need to be ready to make some trade offs in the name of price.

 Vizio M-Series MQ6 review: Pricing and availability

 At the time of this writing the Vizio M-Series MQ6 is only being sold in two sizes, the 55-inch model reviewed here and a 65-inch version.
 However, within the coming weeks Vizio will launch additional sizes, ranging from as small as 43 inches up to a giant 75-inch screen size.
 Finally, a 70-inch model is also slated for this summer, but won't hit stores until August.

 The Vizio M-Series consists of two separate model lines, the MQ6 highlighted in this review, and a more expensive MQ7 model.
 Both are 4K smart TVs that offer quantum-dot displays and Vizio SmartCast smart TV functions, complete with the new voice search capabilities.